andreburgaud/showcert/README.md

 `showcert` displays SSL certificate attributes in JSON format.

 The target can be a local file or a remote server.
-In the latter scenario, the argument is a server name and port if different than the default TLS port 443.
+In the latter scenario, the argument is a server name and port if different from the default TLS port 443.

 ## Examples